 This doesn’t mean you have to rewrite things hundreds of times for them to be good finally.
 Personally, nothing kills my motivation more than thinking about that.
 Yes, it is important to recognize that writing something good takes work.
 But… what is good, anyway?

 Time to throw out “Good” and “Bad” writing.

 So instead of getting caught up in whether or not your writing is good or bad, focus on “was it effective?”
-Did the scene you write effectively communicate the important parts of the story?
+Did the scene you wrote effectively communicate the important parts of the story?
 Did your story leave the reader with the impression you wanted?
 Did the joke you wrote “land”?

-You see, your goal with writing shouldn’t be to write something amazing.
+Your goal with writing shouldn’t be to write something amazing.

 It should be to write something that effectively communicates your intended vision.

 Did you know that the only requirements to be a movie director are to A) have a vision and B) be able to communicate it?
 You don’t need to know anything about cameras, editing, lighting, or anything else.
 It’s helpful but not required.
 That’s why you hire people to do all that stuff!

 See, a director only needs a vision that they effectively communicate to their team.